Today's Articles

 Howard Academy was destroyed by fire in 1887, and a new school was built a year later at the corner of Adams and Bay, now Northwest Second Street and Northwest Seventh Avenue.
 Howard became a high school in 1927.
 It was one of two schools in Florida that awarded high school diplomas to Blacks.
 (The other was Lincoln High School in Tallahassee.)
 In 1935, the building was badly damaged by fire and had to be torn down.
 A new brick building was built a year later near the site of the old building.

-The high school at Howard Academy closed in 1955 when the students were moved to Howard High School, now Howard Middle School.
-That was still more than ten years before county schools were integrated.
+Howard Academy's high school closed in 1955, and the students were moved to Howard High School, now Howard Middle School.
+However, it was more than ten years before county schools were integrated.
 The school building is currently the Howard Academy Community Center and houses the Black History Museum of Marion County.

 New Poem Each Day